SCor87/C-Sharp-Calculator/README.md

 # Paint-Cost-Calculator

-Calculator for calculating cost of paint for walls First full program written as part of an assignment Written in C#
+Calculator for calculating cost of paint for walls<br/>
+First full program written as part of an assignment<br/>
+Written in C#

 ## How to run